 #7 Elias Xitavhudzi-“The Pangaman” “The Machete Killer”

-#6 Hadj Mohammed Mesfewi, The Murderer of Marrakesh Moroccos claim to this list was a cobbler and public letter writer called Hadj Mohammed Mesfewi.
+Morocco’s claim to this list was a cobbler and public letter writer called Hadj Mohammed Mesfewi.
 Aided by a 70-year-old female accomplice named Rahali, Mesfewi drugged and killed at least 36 women.
+He robbed his victims after he killed them and then buried their bodies.
 26 bodies were found buried under his shop while the other ten were under a different property he owned.
-Like the murderous sisters in Egypt, the serial killer robbed his victims after he killed them and then buried their bodies.

 #5 David Thabo Simelane, Swaziland’s first known serial killer